vendasta/content-style-guide/04-grammar-and-mechanics.md

 - Yes: two-thirds
 - No: 2/3

-Use decimal points when a number can’t be easily written out as a fraction, like 1.375 or 47.2.
+Use decimal points when a number can’t be easily written out as a fraction, like 1.375.

 #### Percentages